mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 Examples of monoids that are **not** groups:

 * The natural numbers (0, 1, 2, 3, ...) with addition, for there is no natural number \\(n\\) such that \\(n + 1 = 0\\).
-* Boolean values with conjunction or disjunction, for each value has multiple inverses.
 * The set of \\(2\times 2\\) matrices with multiplication, for not every matrix has an inverse.

 The requirement for every element to have an inverse translates to a protocol quite easily: